Worf1337/shitc0ver-dev/README.md

-# This is a parody of unc0ver, created by Ava, CallMeEcho and hmuy.
+# This is a parody of unc0ver, created by Sillysock, CallMeEcho and hmuy.
 We are in no way affiliated with the jailbreaking tool, unc0ver.